nouran45/ViT-skin-disease-detection/README.md

 ---
 ## 👥 Authors

-This project was developed as part of an academic research initiative by:
+This project was developed as part of an academic research initiated by:

 - **Nour Atef**